-Presiding Minister and Preacher: Luke A. Powery

-Dean of the Chapel

-Associate Professor of the Practice of Homiletics

-Lectors: Detti Hambisa Belina

-Candidate for the Degree of Bachelor of Science

-Friday, May 9, 4:30 p.m.

-JOY CHANG LIU

-Candidate for the Degree of Bachelor of Science

-Saturday, May 10, 11:30 a.m.

-NIARA ELYSSA WRIGHT

-Candidate for the Degree of Bachelor of Science in Engineering

-Saturday, May 10, 3:00 p.m.

-President of the University: RICHARD H. BRODHEAD

-William Preston Few Professor of English

-Director of the Choir: Rodney Wynkoop

-Director of University Choral Music Professor of the Practice of Music

-Organists: Robert Parkins

-University Organist

-Professor of the Practice of Music

-ROBERT HORTON

-Interim Chapel Organist

-Carillonneur: J. Samuel Hammond
+Toccata (BWV 916)

+Johann Sebastian Bach

+Panegyrikos

+Peter Paul Olejar (b.
+1937)

+Prelude and Fugue on "Old 104th"

+Ronald Barnes

+Presiding Minister and Preacher: Luke A. Powery Dean of the Chapel Associate Professor of Homiletics AUTUMN CARTER Lectors: Candidate for the degree of Bachelor of Arts Friday, May 12, 4:30 p.m.
+NATALIE KNOX Candidate for the degree of Bachelor of Science Saturday, May 13, 11:30 a.m.
+TANYA THOMAS Candidate for the degree of Bachelor of Arts Saturday, May 13, 3:00 p.m.
+President of the University: RICHARD H. BRODHEAD William Preston Few Professor of English Director of the Choir: RODNEY WYNKOOP Director of University Choral Music Professor of the Practice of Music Organists: ROBERT PARKINS University Organist Professor of the Practice of Music CHRISTOPHER JACOBSON Chapel Organist Carillonneur: J. Samuel Hammond